Is Hair Transplant Permanent or Temporary Solution?

 Is Additional Treatment Needed After a Hair Transplant?

-To address this ongoing hair loss, future procedures may be necessary.
+Future procedures may be necessary to address this ongoing hair loss.
 These additional treatments could involve a second hair transplant or other remedies, like medications or non-surgical procedures.

 Types of Hair Transplant Surgery